 Laura Wescott, Martha Ann Chadwick Wescott, Mary Yeula Wescott

 At a very young age, Mary loved to read and write.
 She was first published at the age of 12 when she decided to enter a writing contest for the St. Nicholas Magazine: An Illustrated Book For Young Folks by Mary Mapes Dodge.
-The following was published in January of 1903:
+The following was published in January 1903:

 Poplar Branch, N.C.